Reinforcement And Accountability Help Leaders Succeed

 That is the challenge.
 How do we include deliberate reinforcement that builds the muscle needed for sustainable skills and increased capability?
 How do we provide avenues to enable our learners to truly gain the competencies needed to avoid diminishing enthusiasm, going back to old habits, and (horrors!)
 RE-training?

-Of course many variables affect the success – or failure – of reinforcement: time and transition and turnover are to be considered.
+Of course many variables affect the success—or failure—of reinforcement: time, transition, and turnover are to be considered.
 The fact that we’re living in a VUCA world practically negates many of the efforts we put in place.
 And that question certainly can’t be answered in one blog post.
 But we can start by sharing experiences that DO work.

 Peer Learning Groups Versus Accountability Partners